nichtich/RDF-aREF/README.md

 - [RDF::Trine](https://metacpan.org/pod/RDF::Trine) contains much more for handling RDF data in Perl.
 - See [RDF::YAML](https://metacpan.org/pod/RDF::YAML) for a similar (outdated) RDF encoding in YAML.

-# LICENSE
+# COPYRIGHT AND LICENSE

+Copyright Jakob Voss, 2014-

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.